PassiveLemon/webfisher/README.md

   - Arguments can be found by tacking `-h` or `--help`

 > [!IMPORTANT]
 > You will likely need to configure the `screenConfig` configuration option (see below).
 This is only tested on a screen resolution of 1920x1080.
 Other resolutions probably do not work.
+Also, Webfisher takes screenshots from X11, so any desktop popups that cover necessary pixels (bait count, fishing reel, and menus) may cause problems.

 > [!IMPORTANT]
 > Your interact key MUST be `E` (default), and your bait menu key MUST be `B` (default).